 top of page

-a play script is a blueprint
+how a play script acts as a blueprint

 • Writer: Michael David